The Perfect Summer body

 - Everyone kept saying gym makes you feel energized… I was drained from day 1 till the very last day.

-- My temper became similar to a volcano which would explode over nothing.
+- My temper became similar to a volcano that would explode over nothing.

 - I couldn’t look at my own reflection because every time I did I had a mix between wanting to smash the mirror and simply crying.